Aldanondo often creates work in the public space of New York City

 Susana Aldanondo (b.
 1976) is an Argentine-American post-war contemporary artist.

-Aldanondo's work is in important collections such as the Marie T. Lamoglie Virata Family Collection in Asia, and the Luis and Elizabeth Virata Family Collection in Asia and New York where her work hangs among the works of Cy Twombly, Jackson Pollock, Lee Krasner, becoming the only living artist in the Philanthropist's family's permanent collection.
-The collection also gifted one of Aldanondo's work to First Lady of the Philippines Marie Louise "Liza" Cacho Araneta Marcos.
-Aldanondo's work is in the Permanent Collection at The Art Students League of New York, the Permanent Collection at the Consulate of Argentina in New York, the Leonard Rosenfeld-Hoffmann Collection, was acquired by Iris Apfel, acquired by Philanthropist Sharon Jacob in New York, acquired by Philanthropist Leonard Lauder, and the Rema Hort Mann Foundation in New York where she was also a contributing artist.
+The collection gifted one of Aldanondo's work to the First Lady of the Philippines Marie Louise "Liza" Cacho Araneta Marcos.
+Aldanondo's work is in the Permanent Collection at The Art Students League of New York, the Permanent Collection at the Consulate of Argentina in New York, the Leonard Rosenfeld-Hoffmann Collection, was acquired by Iris Apfel, acquired by Philanthropist Sharon Jacob in New York, and the Rema Hort Mann Foundation in New York where she was also a contributing artist.
 Her work was featured at the Four Seasons Hotel and Residencies Downtown, New York.

 Her Street Solo Show captivated the attention of important collectors in Asia resulting in a Sold Out Show.
-Followed by a Solo Show Private Presentation: Art of This Century by Private Collections inside a private showing of her work by the Luis and Elizabeth Virata Family Collection in Manila and New York where her work was introduced to an elite circle of The M in Manila, and the Asia Society Philippines.
-Her work hangs in Manila and New York alongside works by Cy Twombly, Willem De Kooning, Jackson Pollock, Lee Krasner and other dead artists making her the only living artist in the collection.
-Aldanondo's work has been shown in group exhibitions at institutions such as the Luis and Elizabeth Virata Private Collection in Manila, Philippines, the Steinberg Museum, the Susquehanna Museum, Queens College, Kino Saito Art Center, New York Foundation for the Arts, Halsey McKay Gallery through the Rema Hort Mann Foundation, Susan Eley Fine Art Gallery (Lower East Side) and others.
+Followed by a Solo Show Private Presentation: Art of This Century by Private Collections inside a private showing of her work by The Virata Family Collection in New York where her work was introduced to Elaine Kwok and other collectors.
+Aldanondo's work has been shown in group exhibitions at institutions such as the Steinberg Museum, the Susquehanna Museum, Queens College, Kino Saito Art Center, New York Foundation for the Arts, Halsey McKay Gallery through the Rema Hort Mann Foundation, Susan Eley Fine Art Gallery (Lower East Side) and others.

 Her figurative work draws inspiration from ancient art, mythology, but primarily from her own imagination using an identifying color palette and symbolism.
 Intrigued by the possibilities of the unseen her work highlights a spiritual world, mythology and gender roles throughout history.
 Her work seeks to celebrate female empowerment.